prakharmrsl/easypcceo.github.io/pages/streaming-webcam/streaming-webcam.md

 The [C930e](https://amzn.to/2v5hYaN){: target="_blank"} is Logitech's most advanced HD webcam, but it's also one of the most expensive webcams on the market.

-Unlike most HD webcams which rely on the PC to do all of the hard work, this webcam encodes its own video.
+Unlike most HD webcams which rely on the PC to do all of the hard work, this webcam [encodes](http://coconut.co/what-is-video-encoding){: target="_blank"} its own video.

 The result?